golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 Zephyr includes a configuration tool called `menuconfig` for navigating the massive web of Kconfig options.
 Let's use this to turn on Logging.

-1. Maximize the terminal window in your VScode
+1. Maximize the terminal window in your VS Code
 2. From the `~/zephyr-training/app` folder, launch menuconfig:

     ```shell